millerlp/Tide_calculator/README.md

 ------------------------------
 ### Setting a DS1307 or DS3231 Real Time Clock
-If the real time clock attached to the Arduino is not yet set, you need to set it one time.

 If the real time clock attached to the Arduino is not yet set, you need to set it one time before loading the tide prediction software onto the Arduino.
 Open the Arduino software and go to File>Examples>RTClib>settime_exact.ino.
 Follow the instructions at the top of that